HerodotusDev/hdp-cairo/docs/src/architecture.md

   - **Syscall Handling:** Invokes system calls (e.g., cryptographic hash functions provided by Cairo0) as required.
   - **Final Checks:** Validates the outputs of syscalls and ensures the integrity of the execution trace.

-### 5. Proof computing

-- **Purpose:**
 After execution, the produced trace can be used in a zero-knowledge proving pipeline.
 The resulting proof attests that the data used was valid and that the user-defined logic was executed correctly.